Early Years Learning Framework

 The Early Years Learning Framework (commonly known as EYLF), together with the National Quality Standard (or NQS), forms the policies around early childhood education in Australia.

+In January 2023 the Australian Education ministers approved proposed changes and endorsed the use of Version 2 of the EYLF under the National Quality Framework.
+During 2023 early childhood providers and services can continue to use Version 1 of the EYLF while integrating changes to meet the requirements of Version 2.
+The original version 1 will be revoked from 2024.

 Development of EYLF

 The EYLF has been developed collaboratively by the Australian and State and Territory Governments with substantial input from the early childhood sector and early childhood academics.
 The Framework has incorporated feedback from an extensive consultation process, including two national symposiums, national public consultation forums, focus groups, an online forum and case-study trials.

 The Early Years Learning Framework Professional Learning Program (EYLF PLP), was developed for the Australian Government by Early Childhood Australia in 2009, to provide ongoing professional support to services as they engage in the EYLF implementation process.
-The program has recently been updated and expanded from the Early Years Learning Framework Professional Learning Program (EYLF PLP) to the National Quality Standard Professional Learning Program (NQS PLP).
+The program was incorporated into the National Quality Standard Professional Learning Program (NQS PLP).
 The NQS PLP has all the features of the EYLF PLP, along with a new focus to assist services to meet the National Quality Standard.

 The Victorian Department of Education and Training adapted the EYLF and in 2016 published the Victorian Early Years Learning and Development Framework (VEYLDF).
 The VEYLDF has been implemented across Victoria providing a framework for working with children from birth to eight years of age, which extends beyond the EYLF and covers the first years of primary school.
+While the EYLF moved to Version 2 in January 2023 the VEYLDF has no changes and remains in its original form.

 In April 2021 the Education Ministers of Australia announced a review and update of the EYLF.
-The three phase process is due to conclude by mid-2022, with findings and feedback from a range of pilots to inform recommendations for consideration by Education Ministers.
+The three-phase process concluded in late 2022, with findings and feedback from a range of pilots to inform recommendations for consideration by Education Ministers.

 Description

-The EYLF consists of three parts, that outlines the world that educators in Australia should shape around children:
+The EYLF consists of three parts, that outline the environment that educators in Australia should shape around children: